mengstr/PDP8-X/README.md

 - 2019-09-23 v0.2 - Runs MAINDEC-8E-D0BB (Instruction test 2) successfully
 - 2019-09-19 v0.2PA - Runs MAINDEC-8E-D0BB (Instruction test 2) until *2677.
 Uses 8-slot banked memory to ease changing of test images.
 - 2019-09-19 v0.1 - Runs MAINDEC-8E-D0AB (Instruction test 1) successfully

+## Copyrights
+Parts of this repo was written by others.

+The MAINDECs and FOCAL is/was of course written and owned by Digital Equipment

+The Interrupt tests in /asm/slyngstad/ was written and owned by Vince Slyngstad

+In /tools/ there's a copy of Digital written by Helmut Neeman

+In /tools/palbart there's the palbart assembler written by Gary A. Messenbrink